Yanka13/devsecops-setup/setup.md

 # Display the content of the id_ed25519.pub file.
 Replace id_ed25519.pub with your public key path
 ```

-Copy the content.
+Copy the output.
 It should look like this ```ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOkPUdnhB5beA8vzNXbCMz0RJIFISrcm96ZXrfzhtYLO lewagon```

 In case you have any issues, feel free to refer to this [section](<https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement>)